lemlac/mulem/docs/reference.md

 $x = 0
 printX()        -- Prints "0"
 ```

+Other functions can't define context variables outside of their scope.
+They only exist within a given scope, so they would have to explicitly defined above the function call in order for functions to see them.
+When a function captures its contextual parameters, functions only see those context variables in the scope of the function.
+It's all tracked the same way that regular parameters and captured variables are.

 `$` by itself also called the **pipeline context.** It holds the value of the previous pipeline expression. `$` is one context variable that changes with each pipeline step, like a baton being passed in a relay race.